 If you’ve roasted root vegetables before, you already know and love the sweet crispy caramelization that happens in the cooking process.
 Adding maple syrup to the mix might sound a little unnecessary.
 Yet when you combine it with the bright tartness of roasted oranges, it makes for the perfect balance and for a perfectly timed dish.

 I wasn’t really paying attention to what kind of beets I grabbed the other day, but when I sliced into them, I was happy to find they were the beautifully striped Chioggia.
 I didn’t bother to peel them.
 I chopped them up, drizzled them with some oil and maple syrup, and put them on a tray and into a 425F preheated oven.
 After 25 minutes, I added in two peeled, seeded, and chopped oranges and roasted for another 20 minutes.
 You could eat the beets and oranges as is, for a side dish.
 Or place over greens with a maple balsamic dressing, top with cheese and seeds, and have yourself a light and realistic spring dinner.

 - 3-4 medium beets

 - 2 oranges

 - 1 tablespoon olive oil

 - 1 teaspoon ground ginger

 - Preheat the oven to 425F.

 - Roast for 25 minutes.
-Meanwhile, peel, seed and chop the oranges.
-After 25 minutes, toss the beets on the sheet with the orange pieces and bake another 20 minutes or until beets are tender and crispy.
+Meanwhile, peel, seed, and chop the oranges.
+After 25 minutes, toss the beets on the sheet with the orange pieces and bake another 20 minutes or until the beets are tender and crispy.